dafuga/eos_rng_contract/README.md

     ```
     node scripts/oracle.js <interval_in_seconds>
     ```
-    Where "<interval_in_seconds>" is the interval of time between each random number commits defined in seconds.
+    Where `<interval_in_seconds>` is the interval of time between each random number commits defined in seconds.